dikyardiyanto17/mediasoup-nodejs/README.md

 - Adding unmute and mute all participants
 - Lock mic when host mute all participants
 - Host title will chane to the erliest participant that joined the room
+- If Host is hanging up/leave room, participant who is join after host will be the new host
 - Router is closed when there is no one in the room
 ### 0.1.1
 - Fixing bug in when Host title is not displayed when changing host